plaf2000/ethz-summaries/eprog/eprog_en.md

 The exceptions that are recognized and handled by the system are called ***checked Exception***, the others are ***unchecked Exception***.

-It is possible to declare that an exception can happen inside a method, by *keyword* `throws`  after declaring the method:
+It is possible to declare that an exception can happen inside a method, by using the keyword `throws`  after declaring the method:

 ```java
 public static void foo(...) throws type